LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 ![](doc/img/demoVideo1.png)

-Detail demo steps :
+Detail demo progress :

-1. The eye module will keep detecting human face ( with 2 eyes ), if no people is watching the robot face, the face node will show a "sleeping emoji" .
+1. The eye module will keep detecting human face ( with 2 eyes to make sure people is watching it ), if no people is watching the robot face, the face node will show a "sleeping emoji" .

-2. If the eye node detects a people is watching the robot face more than 2 seconds, the robot will wake up and prepare to show some demo to the people ( wave its robot arm and show "I will show some demo" on face UI" ).
+2. If the eye node detects a people is watching the robot face more than 2 seconds, the robot will wake up and prepare to show some demo to the people ( wave its robot arm and show "I will show some demo" on face UI ).

 3. If the eye detect the people is watching the arm, then the head will control the arm to grab a small box next to it and hand over to the people.

-4. If the eye node didn't detect people, the head will change the face to sleep emoji and rest the arm to default position.
+4. If the eye node doesn't detect people any more, the head will change the face to sleep emoji and rest the arm to default position.

-##### Demo 2 : Detect QR-code location and grab the box
+##### Demo 2 : Detect QR-code position and grab the box

-The robot will detect the position of the QR code, if a box with a QR-code on it is detected, the robot will try to grab the box and transfer it to a user pre-set location.
+The robot will detect the position of the QR-code in the video picture, if a box ( with a QR-code on it ) is detected, the robot will try to grab the box and transfer it to a user pre-set location.

 Video link of the demo 2 : [watch demo2 on YouTube](https://www.youtube.com/watch?v=IK6gI5Kcni8)